BioKIDS home

 Nagorsen, D. 1996.
 Opossums, Shrews and Moles of British Columbia.
 UBC Press/Vancouver: Royal British Columbia Museum Handbook ISSN 118-5114.

 Pagels, J., K. Uthus, H. Duval.
 1994.
 The Masked Shrew, Sorex cinereus, in a Relictual Habitat of the Southern Applachian Mountains.
-Pp. 103-109 in J. Merritt, G. Kirkland, R. Rose, eds.
+Pp. 103-109 in J Merritt, G Kirkland, R Rose, eds.
 Advances in the Biology of Shrews.
 Pittsburgh, PA: Carnegie Museum of Natural History Special Publication No. 18.

 Wilson, D., S. Ruff.
 1999.
 The Smithsonian Book of North American Mammals.
 Washington and London: Smithsonian Institution Press.

-University of Michigan Museum of Zoology National Science Foundation
+University of Michigan Museum of ZoologyNational Science Foundation

-BioKIDS is sponsored in part by the Interagency Education Research Initiative and both the University of Michigan School of Education and Museum of Zoology.
+BioKIDS is sponsored in part by the Interagency Education Research Initiative.
+It is a partnership of the University of Michigan School of Education, University of Michigan Museum of Zoology, and the Detroit Public Schools.
 This material is based upon work supported by the National Science Foundation under Grant DRL-0628151.

-Copyright © 2002-2009, The Regents of the University of Michigan.
+Copyright © 2002-2024, The Regents of the University of Michigan.
 All rights reserved.

 University of Michigan